mohae/salted/README.md

 #### `prod`
 The `prod` environment is for production environmets.
 In the public repo, this is mostly a replication of the `dev` environment, with any dev specific stuff, like role and user, changed to prod.

-#### Roles
+### Roles
 Roles are defined by grains.
 Currently there are two roles supported, `db`, for database servers, and `web`, for webservers.
 A machine may have more than one role.

-## Notes:
-`iptables` is used for the firewall.
-If you are running Ubuntu, `ufw` will be purged from the system.

-### PerconaDB
+#### `db`
 PerconaDB is the database.
 Percona is a drop-in replacement for MySQL and the basis for MariaDB.
 The `my.cnf` file in this repo should be replaced with a custom `my.cnf` file whose settings have been customized to your server.
 A custom `my.cnf` file can be generated using [Percona's MySQL configuration wizard tool](https://tools.percona.com/wizard).

-### Nginx
+#### `webserver`
 The webserver is `nginx`, which is an event driven webserver and is better suited for modern web workloads, e.g. mobile, than the threaded Apache.
 Apache does have an event driven version, but, sometimes, a swiss army knife is not needed.
 If your needs are better suited for Apache, well, I might add support for Apache too, some day.

+The webserver role also adds `iptables` rules for allowing incoming tcp connections on port 80 and 443.

+## Notes:
+`iptables` is used for the firewall.
+If you are running Ubuntu, `ufw` will be purged from the system.

 ## Errata
 Please create an issue, or better yet, a pull request for any corrections or improvements that you make to this repo.